coderamen666/srd-v3.5-md/spells/magic-overview.md

 especially when they have diametrically opposed effects.

-***Dispel Magic* as a Counterspell:** You can use *dispel magic* to counterspell another spellcaster, and you don't need to identify the spell he or she is casting.
-However, *dispel magic* doesn't always work as a counterspell (see the spell description).
+***Dispel Magic* as a Counterspell:** You can use *dispel magic* to counterspell another spellcaster, and you don’t need to identify the spell he or she is casting.
+However, *dispel magic* doesn’t always work as a counterspell (see the spell description).

 ### Caster Level

-A spell's power often depends on its caster level, which for most spellcasting characters is equal to your class level in the class you're using to cast the spell.
+A spell’s power often depends on its caster level, which for most spellcasting characters is equal to your class level in the class you’re using to cast the spell.

 You can cast a spell at a lower caster level than normal, but the caster